Syft-Application/redux-rollbar-log-middleware/Readme.md

-## redux-rollbar-log-middleware
+## Redux Rollbar Log Middleware

-Middleware that helps log and captureEvent to Rollbar from the sagas and the simple async redux actions
+Middleware that helps log and captureEvent to Rollbar from the redux actions

 ## Requirements

-We've tested it on [Rollbar.js v2.2.8](https://github.com/rollbar/rollbar.js/releases/tag/v2.2.8), but it can work on any Rollbar.js version, that contains the Telemetry.
+We've tested it on [Rollbar.js v2.2.8](https://github.com/rollbar/rollbar.js/releases/tag/v2.2.8), but it can work with any Rollbar.js version, that contains the Telemetry.

-### Instalation
+### Installation

 ```
 npm install redux-rollbar-log-middleware --save